J&J Medical Connect

 • The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-• Case reports of patients with psoriasis or psoriatic arthritis (PsA) with comorbid Crohn’s disease (CD) or ulcerative colitis (UC) are summarized below.2-5
+• Case reports of adult patients with psoriasis (PsO) or active psoriatic arthritis (PsA) with comorbid Crohn’s disease (CD) or ulcerative colitis (UC) are summarized below.2-6

 CLINICAL DATA